-To be eligible to participate in CET's Graduation Ceremony, trainees must complete all competencies in a skill division.
+To be eligible to participate in CET's Graduation Ceremony, trainees must complete 100% of all competencies in a skill division and obtain employment.
 Trainees who enroll in CET without a GED must also complete their GED to be eligible to participate in the graduation ceremony.
 Graduation is held twice each year if the graduating class is exceptionally large.
-Trainees who complete their training will be invited back to participate in the next ceremony.
+Trainees who complete their training and obtain employment will be invited back to participate in the next ceremony.